 can i keep my ex from leaving state

-Relocation: Can Your Ex Move Out of State With Your Child?
+Parental Relocation: Can Your Ex Move With Your Child?

 Goldberg JonesChild Custody Leave a Comment

-In most situations, divorce represents a titanic life change, one with lasting repercussions.
-A traumatic experience, after ending a marriage, many people want to get as far away as possible.
+In most situations, divorce represents a life-changing event with lasting repercussions.
+After a traumatic experience, after ending a marriage, many people want to get as far away as possible.
 If it’s just you, relocation is simple enough.
-But when there are kids involved, it complicates matters.
+However, when children are involved, matters become more complicated.

 We generally talk about this as if your ex wants to relocate with the kids.
 In reality, however, the same rules and restrictions also apply if you plan to move.